Alejandro131/grago/README.md

 If you want to view the graph you have constructed visually, there is a function which exports it to the `dot` language format supported by **Graphviz**. `Export` receives as an argument a slice of **Link**s which you would like to be highlighted in the graph or if you pass an empty slice, the function will return the plain graph.
+You also pass whether or not you want the **Link**s to have an index attached to them so that you know the order of traverse.
+Another option is to group the nodes in clusters which can be passed as a slice of string slices.

 ###### Plain graph